Skip to content

 Sourcedashboard/ (standalone package.json)

-API baseSame origin — plugin proxies /api/* and /ws to WORKSTACEAN_HTTP_PORT
+API baseSame origin — the server proxies /api/* and /ws to WORKSTACEAN_HTTP_PORT

 RouteComponentPollsNotes

-The sidebar nav is declared in dashboard/src/layouts/DashboardLayout.astro.
-The header WebSocket dot connects to /ws for a live/disconnected indicator, independent of the page-level polling.
+The sidebar nav is declared in dashboard/src/Layout.tsx (NavLinks drive the active state).
+The header WebSocket dot opens its own /ws connection for a live/disconnected indicator, independent of page-level polling.

-dashboard/src/lib/api.ts is the single source of truth for all HTTP calls.
+dashboard/src/lib/api.ts is the single source of truth for HTTP calls.
 It provides:

 • Envelope unwrap{ success, data } responses are auto-unwrapped so callers always see the inner payload.